codepo8/developer-advocacy-handbook/working-with-your-company.md

-People working on products are actually not the right people to advocate them -- they are far too close to the subject matter to find obvious flaws in the documentation or are fine with overly complex ways of invoking a certain functionality as they are used to them.
+People working on products are actually not the right people to advocate them -- they are far too close to the subject matter to find obvious flaws in the documentation.
+They are also fine with overly complex functionality as they are used to it.
 This goes as far as having their own language.
 Every product I worked with used specialist terms that in day-to-day conversation made sense to the team but would be cryptic gibberish to put in a blog post.